-You can use the "Clone A Book" command (at the top right of your dashboard near Create a Book) to bring an openly licensed book on the Pressbooks platform into our network & customize as you'd like.
+2. You can use the "Clone A Book" command (very top menu of your Pressbooks Dashboard) to bring an openly licensed book on the Pressbooks platform into our network & customize as you'd like.

 Consider mixing the very best of all three options...start by cloning a book, and then add your own original material and/or import from other openly licensed sources!